YVR - WAS

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to Washington, D.C.?

-Only Air Canada offers inflight Wi-Fi service on the Vancouver to Washington, D.C. flight route.
+Only Lufthansa offers inflight Wi-Fi service on the Vancouver to Washington, D.C. flight route.

 • Which aircraft models fly most regularly from Vancouver to Washington, D.C.?

-The Boeing 737 MAX 8 is the aircraft model that flies most regularly on the Vancouver to Washington, D.C. flight route.
+The Airbus A318/A319/A320/A321 is the aircraft model that flies most regularly on the Vancouver to Washington, D.C. flight route.

 • Which airline alliances offer flights from Vancouver to Washington, D.C.?

-Star Alliance is the only airline alliance operating flights between Vancouver and Washington, D.C..
+SkyTeam, and Star Alliance are the airline alliances operating flights between Vancouver and Washington, D.C., with SkyTeam being the most commonly used for this route.

 • Which is the best airline for flights from Vancouver to Washington, D.C., Alaska Airlines or Delta?